-The amendments are effective for annual periods beginning on or after January 1, 2024.
-Earlier application is permitted.
+The amendments will be effective for annual reporting periods beginning on or after January 1, 2024, with early application permitted.

 The Company's management anticipates that the application of this standard will not have a significant impact on the Consolidated Financial Statements.